At a glance

 - Many of Kaiser’s plans are 5-star rated, which is the highest rating for a Medicare Advantage plan.

-Kaiser Permanente has been operating in the United States since 1945, and had more than 12.2 million Americans participating in their health plans in 2019.
+Kaiser Permanente has been operating in the United States since 1945.
 The organization has a unique model that is often noted for its quality and efficiency, according to an article in the journal

 Many of their Medicare Advantage plans are HMOs, with an emphasis on preventive care services.